 As a result of the agreement, Endeavour Sunnyfield Pty Ltd gained 80 staff and 223 clients.
-For the year ended 30 June 2020, Endeavour Sunnyfield Pty Ltd contributed \$1,461,438 to the Group's total revenue.
+For the year ended 30 June 2021, Endeavour Sunnyfield Pty Ltd contributed \$nil to the Group's total revenue.

 The acquisition involved Endeavour Sunnyfield taking over EGA motor vehicles and Business Contracts (i.e. contracts with EGA Clients for the supply of NDIS funded services) for the acceptance of Assumed Liabilities from EGA (i.e. employees and associated provisions for their entitlements).